stoplightio/spectral/README.md

 - **Rules** filter your object down to a set of target values, and specify the function that is used to evaluate those values.
 - **Functions** accept a value and return issue(s) if the value is incorrect.

-Think of a **Spectral Config** as a flexible and customizable style guide for your JSON objects.
+Think of a **Spectral ruleset** as a flexible and customizable style guide for your JSON objects.

 ## FAQs